 Always know what your competition is doing; disregarding their achievements is a mistake no business should make.
 Understand what works for them and what doesn’t.
 What changes have they made recently and have they changed back?
 If not, whatever they’ve done is probably working for them.

 Always consider how your own business sizes up and things you could implement to make it better.
 Sales reps of suppliers in your industry or professional service providers who niche in your industry are often great sources of competitor goings-on, well worth that casual catch up to get the longer version of the story.

 6. You don’t have a game plan

 The key to success for those who are in the top 1% is the fact that while they were happy in the now, they strived to be happy about the future too.
 They lived in the moment, yet took a step back when they had to and evaluated what the roadmap to the future looked like for their business.
 They always had a game plan, and for your business to achieve success, you need to, too.

 Avoiding even half of these mistakes will allow you to prepare yourself and your business for the future and any potential obstacles that emerge.
-If you would like assistance reviewing your business plan or forecasting the impact small changes may have on your business contact your usual Hanrick Curran advisor or alternatively, call 07 3218 3900 to speak with Matthew Beasley, Tony Hunt, Nathanael Lee or Robert Pitt.
+If you would like assistance reviewing your business plan or forecasting the impact small changes may have on your business contact your usual Hanrick Curran advisor or alternatively, call 07 3218 3900 to speak with Matthew Beasley, Tony Hunt or Nathanael Lee.